 But whoever crosses the finish line of the steepest, fastest marathons is rewarded with more than just a medal, as marathon expert Urs Weber emphasizes in an interview with ISPO.com: According to the writer, “creativity, mental harmony, and a great deal of resilience” are among the positive effects.
 Read here about the marathon courses true fans have got to run – and why.

 Whether during a city tour, at the polar circle, or on Mauritius: Urs Weber always has his sport shoes with him.
-He presents the 42 most spectacular marathon courses in his book “Marathons – The Dream Destination” – he has tested over half of them himself.
+He presents the 42 most scenic marathons in his book “Marathons – The Dream Destination” – he has tested over half of them himself.

 In an interview with ISPO.com, the editor of “Runner’s World,” the biggest runner’s magazine in the world, explains the fascination with marathons: “Running has lots of adventurous dimensions, physically, mentally, and socially.”
-We’ll show you the top 10 most beautiful marathons in the world.
+We’ll show you the Top 10 marathons in the world.
 Urs Weber has run almost all of them.

 The New York City Marathon is one of the biggest and most famous marathons in the world.
 It has taken place every year since 1970 – usually on the first Sunday in November.
 The course goes through all five of the New York boroughs and passes all of the Big Apple’s sights.
 Starting on Staten Island, the New York City Marathon goes through Brooklyn, Queens, the Bronx, and Manhattan.
 The marathon is considered to be demanding, but it’s always a highlight for Weber: “It’s hard to believe that this mega city is essentially shut down for the marathon runners – it’s always sensational to participate in it!”